electro-framework/interop/README.md

 ### Documentation

-For more information about this API, please refer to the [framework's documentation](http://electro.io).
+For more information about this API, please refer to the [framework's documentation](http://electro-framework.github.io).

 ## License

 The Electro framework is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).

-**Electro framework** - Copyright &copy; 2015 Impactwave, Lda.
+**Electro framework** - Copyright &copy; Cláudio Silva and Impactwave, Lda.